-- Gathering/Show must provide current call sheets of all offered tests in competition arenas
+- Gathering/Show must provide current call sheets of all offered tests in competition arenas.

-- Gathering/Show must provide adequate footing
+- Gathering/Show must provide adequate footing.

 - A Standard Cowboy Dressage® Court, Challenge Court, and Partnership Court must be used.
 It is not necessary that Brands be on cone letters.

-- Rails for the court are optional
+- Rails for the court are optional.

 - Gathering/Show must provide a volunteer at the back gate to keep riders on time and show on time.

-- A caller’s microphone is optional but recommended
+- A caller’s microphone is optional but recommended.

-- After calculations are completed for all riders in a class, test results should folded in half and placed on a table for each rider to retrieve
+- After calculations are completed for all riders in a class, test results should be folded in half and placed on a table for each rider to retrieve

-- Awards must be posted in a timely manner
+- Awards must be posted in a timely manner.

-- Classes must place first place through tenth place
+- Classes must place first place through tenth place.

-- Overall High Single Score must be awarded
+- Overall High Single Score must be awarded for Gatherings

-- Class Division High Point awards are optional
+- Class Division High Point awards are optional.

 - At Finals Gathering and Shows overall High Point and Reserve High Point ribbons must be presented.